 Is this an Authentic Handi Chicken?

 While the flavours are spot on, I will freely admit that I don't cook this dish in a clay pot or handi.
-It is not something I keep handy in my petite Canadian kitchen with it's ceramic cooktop, but if you have access to one then have at it!
+It is not something I keep handy in my petite Canadian kitchen, but if you have access to one then have at it!

 - Kashmiri Red Chili powder's bright hue and mellower more rounded spice vis a vis cayenne gives this dish it's distinctive colour and flavour.
 In a pinch you can sub it with cayenne, but I do recommend getting it.